Earn While You Learn

 Program Details:

-The one-year certificate program will be offered in collaboration with Piedmont Virginia Community College.
+The 16-month certificate program will be offered in collaboration with Piedmont Virginia Community College.

 Graduates are eligible to sit for the national registry exam.
 Upon successful completion of this examination, candidates receive their National Registry Paramedic certification.
 This is required prior to applying for the reciprocity as a Virginia paramedic.
 The Virginia Department of Health, Office of Emergency Medical Services will only grant certification as a paramedic in Virginia through initial certification and reciprocity afforded through the National Registry.